breakfastquay/dataquay/README.txt

    might find -- particularly for serious bugs -- but you have no obligation to do so.

-Dataquay is a small library: most of the serious work is done by Dave Beckett's excellent Redland C libraries with David Robillard's Trees store and Turtle I/O implementations.
 You will need to have the Raptor, Rasqal and Redland libraries installed in order to build and use Dataquay.

 Compiling Dataquay